WenmuZhou/Segmentation-Free_OCR/README.md

 # Convolutional Recurrent Neural Network in Tensorflow (tf.crnn)

-this code is fork from <https://github.com/solivr/tf-crnn>
+this code is fork from <https://github.com/solivr/tf-crnn> and some modifications have been made.

 CRNN model in Tensorflow using Estimators